telerik/reporting-docs/getting-started/installation/included-assemblies.md

 ---
 title: Included Assemblies
-page_title: Included Assemblies
+page_title: Telerik Reporting Assemblies and Resources
-description: "Learn more about the available assemblies you can use when working with Telerik Reporting."
+description: "Familiarize with the available assemblies and other resources you can use when working with Telerik Reporting.
+Learn where you may find them by default, and what you may use them for."
 slug: included-assemblies
 tags: telerik, reporting, included, assemblies, installation
 published: True
 position: 3
 ---

-# Included Assemblies and Assets
+# Assemblies and Assets That Come with Telerik Reporting

 This article explains what assemblies and other assets are included in the [Telerik Reporting](https://www.telerik.com/products/reporting.aspx) product installation.